delta94/brandonskerritt.github.io/_posts/2018-02-27-career-advice.md

 Fully understand everything there is to know about yourself.

+They will ask questions about your CV.
+People regularly forget what they have put on their CV.
+Make sure you understand the projects and work you've put on there.

-# Answereing interview questions
+# Answering interview questions

-Always answer using the STAR method - Situation, task, action, result.
+Always answer using the STAR method - Situation, task, action, result - if appropriate.

+Describe a situation you had, the task you had to solve, what action you took to solve it and the result.
+Not all interview questions can be answered with the STAR method but it is recommended.

 ## 15 Interview Questions